renderorange/weather-api/README.txt

 This API is a read-only resource; GET is the only allowed method.

-All other methods requested to the API will return exceptions (more about that in the 'RESPONSES' section below).
+All other methods requested to the API will return exceptions (see the 'RESPONSES' section below).

 ### PARAMETERS